-Listening to Lennon's "Working Class Hero" today in the car as I commuted home, I realized that, aside from being a great play on words, "Nursing Class Hero" could also be a fitting and interesting way to explore our profession in a new light.
+Listening to Lennon's "Working Class Hero", I realized that, aside from being a great play on words, "Nursing Class Hero" could also be a fitting and interesting way to explore our profession from a novel perspective.

 Nursing and Class

-Some time in the 20th century (remember those bad old days?), nursing was considered a "pink collar" job, meaning that it was generally a profession/vocation populated mostly by women (and men who couldn't manage to become doctors because they were too poor, too weak, or otherwise unmotivated by power, money and status).
+During the 20th century, nursing was often considered a "pink collar" job, meaning that it was generally a profession/vocation pursued mostly by women (and men who couldn't manage to become doctors because they were too poor, too weak, or otherwise unmotivated by power, money, and status).
 Teachers were generally labeled "pink collar", as well as food service workers, maids, childcare providers, secretaries, flight attendants, and others.
 You get the picture.

-Thus, the "profession" of nursing was diminished in the eyes of the patriarchal minority and power brokers as a woman's vocation of limited value and importance.
+Thus, the "profession" of nursing was diminished in the eyes of the patriarchal power brokers as a woman's vocation with limited value and importance.